Go-Stop: Setup

-In order to select a dealer (선; seon), each player picks random cards from the deck and the person who chooses the earliest or latest month card becomes the dealer, depending on whether it is nighttime or daytime, with nighttime favoring the earliest month card, i.e. January, and the latest month card favored during daytime, i.e. December. (밤일낮장) Before the cards are dealt, the dealer shuffles the cards by holding the deck in the left hand with the cards face-down and pulling out random stacks of cards with the right hand to stack them on top.
-The dealer must repeat this process several times in order to shuffle the cards sufficiently.
-After shuffling, the dealer holds the deck out to the player to their left in order for them to cut the deck.
+To select a dealer (선; seon), each player picks random cards from the deck and the person who chooses the earliest or latest month card becomes the dealer, depending on whether it is nighttime or daytime, with nighttime favoring the earliest month card, January, and the latest month card, December, favored during daytime.
+Before the cards are dealt, the dealer shuffles them by holding the deck in the left hand with the cards face-down and pulling out random stacks of cards with the right hand to stack them on top.
+The dealer must repeat this process several times.
+After shuffling, the dealer holds the deck out to the player to their left in for them to cut the deck.
 If there are only two players, the opponent cuts the deck.